javfg/cvgen/src/content/experience-4.md

 ---
-title: Web DevOps Technician
+title: DevOps Technician
-subtitle: Tecnomur, S.L.
+subtitle: TecnoMur, S.L.
 location: Región de Murcia, Spain
 startDate: 2010-09-01
 endDate: 2018-07-01
 ---

 While getting my degree, I worked part-time for 8 years in a local software company.
 I focused mainly on web development and systems administration.
-My tasks included:

-* Design and construction of web portals and applications with high availability.
+* Design and construction of web portals and applications with high availability using **PHP** and **JQuery**.
 * **Configuration and operation of enterprise servers**, as well as their on-premise deployment in the clients' sites.
 * **Management of SLAs** between the company and clients.